techtrigon/CarTracks/README.txt

 7-  Open code editor here and type 'python manage.py runserver' (without commas) in the terminal of ur code editor

 8-  There a link will be given to access the site like "http://127.0.0.1:8000/" just copy-paste the link in the browser and the site opens

+9-  In case the database link in the site wants username ans password then type
+             username = dev
+             password = engage34